 - Brush the front and back surfaces of all the upper teeth.

-People can achieve great results using manual toothbrushes.
-However, a 2014 systematic review found that electric toothbrushes, especially those with oscillating heads, are more effective at removing plaque and reducing gingivitis.
+People can achieve good results using manual toothbrushes.
+However, a 2017 systematic review found that electric toothbrushes, especially those with oscillating heads, are more effective at removing plaque and reducing gingivitis.

 After flossing and brushing the teeth, rinse out the mouth with mouthwash.
-Many over-the-counter mouthwashes contain fluoride for extra protection against plaque.
+Many over-the-counter (OTC) mouthwash bottles contain fluoride for extra protection against plaque.

 People who have gingivitis may require a stronger type of mouthwash.
-A dentist or another healthcare provider can prescribe antiseptic mouthwashes that are more potent than those available over the counter.
+A dentist or another healthcare professional can prescribe antiseptic mouthwashes that are more potent than those available OTC.

-The best way to prevent the buildup of plaque and tartar on the teeth is by flossing once a day and brushing twice a day with a fluoride toothpaste.
+The best way to prevent the buildup of plaque and tartar on the teeth is by flossing once a day and brushing twice a day with fluoride toothpaste.
+Be sure to change toothbrushes regularly as they lose their effectiveness with use.

 Regular dental checkups and professional cleanings can also help prevent and treat oral health problems.

-Dentists examine the whole mouth, checking for signs of tooth decay and gum disease.
+Dentists examine the whole mouth, checking for signs of tooth decay, gum disease, and oral cancer.
 They will also remove any plaque or tartar on the surface of the teeth and in difficult-to-reach places.
 Dentists can also treat the teeth with fluoride to help prevent tooth decay.

 If a dentist notices any cavities or signs of gum inflammation, they will recommend ways to reduce symptoms and prevent further damage.
 They may prescribe medical mouthwash or suggest adjusting a person’s oral hygiene routine.